huggingface/text-embeddings-inference/README.md

 sudo apt-get install libssl-dev gcc -y
 ```

-#### Cuda
+### Cuda

+GPUs with Cuda compute capabilities < 7.5 are not supported (V100, Titan V, GTX 1000 series, ...).

 Make sure you have Cuda and the nvidia drivers installed.
-We recommend using NVIDIA drivers with CUDA version 12 or higher.
+We recommend using NVIDIA drivers with CUDA version 12.2 or higher.
 You also need to add the nvidia binaries to your path:

 ```shell